nopSolutions/nopCommerce-Docs/en/developer/tutorials/csp-headers.md

 ### default-src

 The *default-src* directive defines the default policy for fetching resources such as JavaScript, Images, CSS, Fonts, AJAX requests, Frames, HTML5 Media.
-Not all directives fallback to *default-src*.
+Not all directives fall back to *default-src*.

 ```html
 default-src 'self' cdn.nopcommerce.com;